How to Use Dried Poblano Peppers: Recipes, Storage & Rehydration Tips

 Can I eat dried poblano peppers raw?

-Technically yes, but they’re tough and not very palatable unless ground into powder or used sparingly in spice blends.
+Technically yes, but they're extremely tough and not very palatable unless ground into powder or used sparingly in spice blends.
+For best results, toast and rehydrate them before use in most recipes.

 Are dried poblanos hotter than jalapeños?